 Any child being able to read and write a few decades ago would have been thought exceptional.

-Now children by the age of 8 are expected to read and write or considered challenged.
+Now children by the age of 8 are expected to read and write or are considered challenged.

-Reviving Atma Vidya आत्मा विद्या modernists making Self-knowledge that was once the preserve of yogi monks and saints available for all future generations are making sure knowing our true nature in the future will not be the exception.
+Reviving Atma Vidya आत्मा विद्या modernists are teaching knowledge that was once the preserve of yogi monks and saints to school children, so that all future generations can benefit and no longer will knowing the true nature of a human being be considered exceptional.

-If a child in primary school getting educated in their true nature and nature of the creation can understand the truth, so can anyone.
+If a child at primary school can get educated and understand the truth, so can anyone.

-Atma Vidya आत्मा विद्या – knowing our true nature, destroys all ignorance and cures all suffering.
+Atma Vidya आत्मा विद्या – by destroying ignorance cures all suffering.

-Replacing the traditional mantle of ‘guru’ and the role of ‘ashram’ with the modern school classroom, Indian revivalists through excavating the past are reaching ‘back to the future” to save further generations from needless suffering.
+Replacing the traditional mantle of ‘guru’ and the role of ‘ashram’ with the modern school classroom, India is excavating its past and reaching ‘back to the future” is save future generations from needless suffering.

-The root cause of all human suffering is ignorance.
+Ignorance; The root cause of all human suffering.

-In India, teachers trained in Self-knowledge are tasked with including Self-knowledge in classes on mathematics, science and geography etc. are yielding a 100% pass rate in Indian 27 schools year on year.
+Teachers trained in Self-knowledge, tasked with including Self-knowledge in classes on mathematics, science and geography etc. are yielding a 100% pass rate in Indian 27 schools year on year.

-Through its modern revival, following India’s example, soon anywhere in the world people not knowing their true nature as a human being will be the exception rather than the rule.
+Through its modern revival, following India’s example, soon not knowing your true nature as a human being will be the exception rather than the rule.

 Other than food, clothing, water and a place to sleep human beings lack nothing.

-As human beings, because we spend our entire life on earth trying to free what is perpetually free and make whole what is already perpetually whole and complete this is a source of endless mirth and amusement to a yogi – one who knows.
-Born virtually blind at birth into a creation we know nothing about, living in a body we know nothing about, while experiencing nothing other than creation 24/7 as long as our ignorance of it’s meaning is still intact it creates all our suffering and confusion.
+As human beings, we spend our entire life on earth trying to free what is perpetually free and make whole what is already perpetually whole and complete.
+The source of endless mirth and amusement to a yogi – one who knows, born virtually blind at birth into a creation we know nothing about, living in a body we know nothing about, while we experience nothing but creation 24/7 as long as we remain ignorant of the meaning and purpose of existence our suffering and confusion continues.

-As long as we stay ignorant, stumbling around in a the dark, living in a perpetual blindfold, as we try to survive crisis after crisis, battling through never ending conflict – our suffering seeming so real and unavoidable, it turns out is not what creation had in mind for us.
+Stumbling around in a the dark, living in a perpetual blindfold, as we survive crisis after crisis, battling through never ending conflict – our suffering seems so real and unavoidable, ye it turns out that suffering is not what creation had in mind for us.

-Eventually succumbing under crisis we are forced to stop and question ourselves.
-When the crisis no longer relative is us, when we are the thing in crisis, no longer having the luxury of blaming everything else, trying to find the meaning and reason for our existence, we end up questioning the thing that has always been the most questionable: ourselves.
+Only when the crisis no longer relative is ourselves, when we are the crisis, no longer blaming everything else, trying to find the meaning and reason out our existence, we end up questioning the very thing that needs questioning the most: ourselves.

 While creation is just getting on with its business as usual and having no problems, we seem to have a problem.
-So if we are the only things having a problem who needs or what needs questioning the most?
+So if we alone have a problem who needs questioning the most?

-The human being.
-Being the only thing in a crisis, we need to question ourselves.
+Questioning the human being, our being the only thing in a crisis, we need to answer the question of ourselves.

-This brings light into the tunnel. if we are the problem and thing in question, we must also be the solution.
+If the problem and thing needing fixing is ourselves, we must also be the solution.

-As it turns out this is absolutely the case.
+And this turns out to absolutely be the case.

-To stop the stumbling around in perpetual darkness and remove all suffering completely, all we have ever had to remove is the blindfold.
+To stop stumbling around in perpetual darkness and remove all our suffering all we need is to remove the blindfold of ignorance.
 Knowledge – Self-knowledge – removed the blindfold.
-No longer living under the burden of our ignorance of ourselves gets rid of all the blackness and kills all our frustration born out of pain and suffering.
+No longer living under the burden of our ignorance we get rid of all the blackness and suffering.

-Once the blindfold is removed no longer a mystery to ourselves, creation no longer being a mystery or a burden, means death is no longer a burden.
-We realise there has never been such a thing as death.
-Always only life and living, life becomes an absolute peace.
-Knowing our true nature as eternal, having always been ever whole and complete, our human crisis is over.
+Through knowledge we realise there has never been such a thing as death.
+Always only life and the living, life becomes one of absolute peace.
+Knowing our true nature as eternal, ever whole and complete, our crisis is over.

-Being born ignorant doesn’t mean staying ignorant.
-No one should stay ignorant.
+Being born ignorant doesn’t mean you have to stay ignorant.
+No one should die ignorant.

-Self-Knowledge makes us realise – Unhappiness is never real.
-Nor was happiness ever a Goal or Destination
+Unhappiness is never real.
+Nor is happiness ever a Goal or a Destination

-As long as happiness is still a goal and a destination, that long we still don’t know the truth and that long we continue to suffer.
+As long as happiness is still a goal and a destination, that long we still don’t know the truth and will continue to suffer.

 The longer you keep on ignoring our true nature, living in the stone age we are stuck living in a vacuum and true happiness and freedom always a dream can never be ours.